TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/thethingsindoorgateway/_index.md

   * Then, it will blink from GREEN to RED and vice versa for a few seconds while it connects to the server and fetches the necessary configuration.
   * Please allow 5-10 minutes for the gateway to pick up the new configuration.

-{{< note >}} If this is the first time your gateway is being powered on/connected to WiFi, it might pick up a new firmware depending on when it was last updated.
+If this is the first time your gateway is being powered on/connected to WiFi, it might pick up a new firmware depending on when it was last updated.
 This is indicated by alternating GREEN/RED blinks of the LED.
-Please leave the gateway powered on when this happens. {{</ note >}}
+Please leave the gateway powered on when this happens.

 ## Existing Gateways